1-866-646-8465

 As the name implies, physical gold refers to tangible gold that you can hold in your hand.

-But while the most common kind of physical gold is jewelry, the term is more often used to refer to wealth-related assets like gold coins and bars.
+But while the most common kind of physical gold is jewelry, the term is more often used to refer to wealth-related assets like gold bars and coins.

-Another term you’ll often see when shopping for gold bars and coins is “bullion.”
+Another term you’ll often see when shopping for gold bars and coins is “gold bullion.”
 This refers to bars and coins stamped or struck with the weight and purity of the gold they contain and priced based on these factors.
-Among the best-known gold coins are the Gold American Eagle, the Canadian Maple Leaf, the Austrian Gold Philharmonic, and the South African Krugerrand.
+Among the best-known gold bullion coins are the Gold American Eagle, the Canadian Maple Leaf, the Austrian Gold Philharmonic, and the South African Krugerrand.

-Who buys bullion bars and coins?
+Who buys physical gold bullion bars and coins?
 Gold buyers include central banks, individual consumers, coin and precious metals dealers and distributors, and exchange-traded funds.

-The market price of gold fluctuates daily based on factors including supply and demand, global income growth, the strength of the U.S. dollar, and geopolitical tensions.
+The market price of gold fluctuates daily based on factors including supply and demand, global income growth, the strength of the U.S. dollar, and economic uncertainty.

 Where Do You Buy Physical Gold?